 - Get at least one piece of storage furniture (or dedicate a closet) where you can “shut away” the stuff.

-- Give your kids a “space” to display whatever they want.
+- Give your kids a “space” or cubby shelves to display whatever they want.
+(Or even their own set of drawers to tuck away their school time stuff.)

 - Use morning baskets (or weekly baskets) to organize each child’s work.
 Each child gets one basket (or bin) and is responsible for keeping their weekly work put away in there.